 With input and encouragement from the able educators at Northfield and Christ

-at last ... that the tools of the trivium are not some "medieval" [in the pejorative sense in which that adjective is often used by modernity] tripartite concoction but rather the
+the Savior Academy, I have been thinking lately about ways to help liberal arts teachers understand ... at last ... that the tools of the trivium are not some "medieval" [in the pejorative sense in which that adjective is often used by modernity] tripartite concoction but rather the three vital stages that first encapsulate and then unite ALL the uniquely individual [and at times frustratingly autonomous] learning elements and experiences witnessed in the cognitive development that takes place in the minds of students AS they study

 and learn their courses [regardless of the subject] ...
 "THE LESSON"

-chose to "search" for glimpses of the trivium within
+behind all "the lessons" so to speak.To do this I chose to "search" for glimpses of the trivium within

 - two classic Socratic dialogues [Cratylus and Gorgias] and at the same time